ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 much like the `void` of the C world.

-To summarize, immutability and the lack of real side-effects are key features in functional languages, while some languages allow it *explicitly* (OCaml and F#, to name a few), in general, treat variables as read-only values and build your expressions using that paradigm.
+To summarize, immutability and the lack of real side-effects are key features in functional languages, while some languages allow it *explicitly* (OCaml and F#, to name a few), in general, languages such as Haskell encourage you to think in a manner completely different to traditional imperative programming.
+This paradigm is a menace: it has profound effects on how the programmer writes code.

 ## Effects On The Programmer

-Functional code has to be written in a manner drastically different from imperative programming, so much so that one of the biggest burdens for a new programmer learning functional programming often stumbles on the new paradigm.
-Let's imagine for a moment that our novice goes into seclusion, becomes an intermediate functional programmer, and after the monastic life, returns to imperative programming.
-Will his coding style be affected?
+Functional code has to be written in a manner drastically different from imperative programming, so much so that one of the biggest burdens for a new programmer learning functional programming often stumbles on the basic blocks of that paradigm.

-What happens is truly anyone's guess, but I can tell you mine.
-I had my first steps with OCaml some five years ago and then found Haskell in university, where it baffled me and went over my head until I groked its beauty.
+For our though experiment, let's again assume an experienced programmer but a novice in functional programming, learns functional programming and progresses to an intermediate level.
+Our programmer then goes back to writing imperative code.

+I can predict what happens based on my experiences and observations.
+For a background, I had my first steps with OCaml some five years ago and then found Haskell in university, where it baffled me and went over my head until I groked its beauty.
 I learnt it on the side, and I later studied type theory and some principles of programming languages, to understand how languages work at a higher level.
+During that time, I did imperative programming in a variety of languages (Python, C#, C++) to name a few at work; functional programming and having fun with it was entirely a hobby.

-I noticed a strange change in the way I code.
-Before I mentioned the concept of "moments of declaration", e.g.,
+Over the years, I noticed a strange change in the way I code.
+Before, I mentioned the concept of "moments of declaration", e.g.,

 ~~~ haskell
 x = 1                              -- x's moment of declaration